Script Examples

 ...

-Example 8: Customising the Web Update Wizard 'Look and Feel'
+Example 9: Customising the Software Update Wizard 'Look and Feel'

-Example 6 was fairly advanced!
-So here is one more example script - bit easier this time!
-Here we show how the look and feel of the dialogs can be controlled from your script.
+This script shows how the look and feel of the Software Update Wizard dialogs can be controlled from your script.

 Filename=http://www.mycompany.com/updates/MyApp.exe